 It is mandatory in Germany to obtain a license to do animal experiments.
-It requires learning the behavior and livelihood for many species, directives of the Animal Welfare Act, and discussions of the philosophical viewpoints behind animal experimentation.
+It requires learning the behaviour and livelihood for many species, directives of the Animal Welfare Act, and discussions of the philosophical viewpoints behind animal experimentation.
 The Federation of European Laboratory Animal Science Associations (FELASA) has accredited several courses to this end in Europe and beyond.
-It covers the most widely used species of vertebrates – namely cats, dogs, fish, mice, rats, rabbits and zebrafish — as well as the lesser used non-human primates (NHPs), which are treated even more strictly due to their close lineage to humans.
+It covers the most widely used species of vertebrates – namely cats, dogs, fish, mice, rats, rabbits and zebrafish – and the lesser used primates.

-It is interesting to contrast such crucial licenses for animal experimentation with a non-existent license for purchasing pets.
-While the responsibility of the life of an animal is undertaken in both cases, the legal requirements are shockingly disparate for the latter.
-In my mind, the incongruence didn’t add up, so I returned to the law — according to Section XII Article 17 of the Animal Welfare Act, any person can be sentenced to up to 3 years of imprisonment when found guilty of killing a vertebrate without good reason, or of causing considerable pain or repeated suffering.
+It is interesting to contrast such crucial licenses for animal experimentation with a non-existent license for buying pets.
+While the responsibility of the life of an animal is undertaken in both cases, the legal requirements are shockingly disparate.
+In my mind, the incongruence didn’t add up.
+So, I returned to the law.

 But since Germany lacks a nation-wide policy for such pet licenses, each of the 16 Bundesländer follows different rules.
 While it is mandatory for all first-time dog owners in Lower Saxony since 2013, some states (Hamburg and Saxony) require them only for the ownership of particularly vicious breeds, or “Kampfhunde”, and in some is voluntary (Berlin) – as reported by UrbanDog.

-The license also overlooks other members of the family who may interact with the dog.
-Additionally, training of this type is fully absent for other animals.
+The license also overlooks other members of the family who may interact with the dog and is further fully absent for other animals.
 No individual in research is permitted to handle an animal without procuring their own license.
-While one may argue that interaction with animals in a research facility is more likely to cause suffering, this begins to shed light on a paradox: animal welfare is measured across completely different scales for pets and for animals in research.
+While one may argue that interaction with animals in a research facility is more likely to cause suffering, it begins to shed light on a paradox: that animal welfare is measured across completely different scales for pets and for animals in research.

-Animal research does causes suffering, which is precisely why it is tightly controlled, with each individual highly trained.
-But this does not discount the fact that pet owners hold a basic responsibility for the care and handling of their animals, too.
-Proper care arises from the knowledge of animal behavior.
+These scales are unjustifiably imbalanced.
+Animal research does cause suffering and that is precisely why it is tightly controlled, and each individual highly trained.
+But it does not discount the fact that pet owners hold a basic responsibility for the care and handling of their animals, too.
+Proper care arises from the knowledge of animal behaviour.
 For that, a standard education system for pet owners needs to exist.

 Animal abuse is not always obvious